preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 These are the same settings as used when editing header settings for workspace.
 See the heading "Teamwork Navigation - additional settings" on this page for more information: :doc:`Header for workspace </admin-settings/business-group-settings/workplace/header/index>`

-Direct link test - :doc:`Teamwork Navigation - additional settings </admin-settings/business-group-settings/workplace/header/index.html#header-for-workspace>`

-Create Teamwork
-''''''''''''''''''
-The following is available here:
+The following is available under "Create Teamwork":

 .. image:: teamwork-navigation-button-add-create-v7.png

-+ **Show Create New Site**: If it should not be possible to create a new site here, deselect this option.
-Note that the default is selected.
++ **Show Create new site**: If it should not be possible to create a new site here, deselect this option.
+Note that the default for this option is selected.

 When the above option is selected, the following settings are available: